ProjectMitosisOS/mitosis-core/docs/mitosis-core.md

 C --> A
 ```

-PGLoader: load the user's page table into the forked container.
+PGLoader: load a page table into the forked contasiner
 - **Note**: we should carefully evaluate whether pre-loading is faster, or we just do it during the runtime.

 ## 2. Kernel extensions